sofiayem/rtd-doc-tests/docs/source/requester.rst

    .. tab-container:: Golang
       :title: Golang: Main.go

       .. tip:: In Golang, the ECDSA signature consists of two big integers.
-To convert a signature into the ASN.1 DER format, put into the ``ecdsaSignature`` structure defined in :ref:`one of the preparation steps <golang_sig>`.
+To convert the signature into the ASN.1 DER format, put it into the ``ecdsaSignature`` structure defined in :ref:`one of the preparation steps <golang_sig>`.

       .. code-block:: Go
          :linenos: